Research

 - Represents presentations by a coauthor

-Over 90% of analysts’ stock recommendations reiterate prior recommendations, but most research on recommendations examines the small subset of actual revisions.
-Analysts are reluctant to revise recommendations and other forecasts, either to placate managers or avoid a pattern of ‘see-saw’ research outputs.
-We predict that an analyst may signal a change in sentiment without actually revising the outstanding recommendation.
-Indeed, we show that reiterations we identify as “implied recommendation revisions” predict actual future recommendation revisions.
-The market impounds such information into prices—implied upgrades (downgrades) are positively (negatively) associated with returns centered on the report date, and price reactions to actual recommendation revisions are attenuated when preceded by an implied recommendation revision.
-We also show that sophisticated investors are more likely to trade after implied recommendation revisions, whereas retail traders tend to trade around actual recommendation revisions.
-Overall, our evidence provides extended insight into analysts’ research, the dynamics of recommendations, and the market consequences of both recommendation reiterations and revisions.
+Over 90% of analysts’ research reports include reiterated buy/sell recommendations, but academic research focuses on the infrequent recommendation revisions.
+We predict that analysts signal a change in sentiment without actually revising their outstanding recommendation.
+We identify these “implied recommendation revisions” and confirm they predict subsequent actual recommendation revisions.
+Implied upgrades (downgrades) are positively (negatively) associated with returns at the report date, and price reactions to actual recommendation revisions are attenuated when preempted by an implied recommendation revision.
+Trading around implied recommendation revisions is concentrated among sophisticated investors who have greater access to analysts and their reports, whereas retail investors tend to trade around actual recommendation revisions.
+Overall, our evidence provides insight into how sophisticated investors use information in analysts’ reiteration reports and anticipate changes in analysts’ recommendations before those revisions take place.

 Presented at The Ohio State University, the University of South Florida, Rice University, Emory University, Deakin University, Chinese University of Hong Kong, 2022 3rd Analyst Research Conference, 2022 FARS Midyear Meeting, and the 2021 BYU Accounting Research Symposium.